 Glacial Illumination does not snapshot.
 This means her detonation damage will be calculated in real time, using stats at the time it detonates.
 This means Eula has very low synergy with units that have buff times below 10s, such as Sara, as her highest damage source cannot be buffed by their kit.
-Units such as Bennett, Xinyan C4, which run on a 12s buff timer, can work with Eula, but the timing may be quite tight depending on your rotations.
+Units such as Bennett, Xinyan C4, which run on a 12s buff timer, are workable with Eula, but the timing may be quite tight depending on your rotations.

 On the issue of missing Bursts

-Because of this, be mindful of when and where you are casting your Elemental Burst.
+Because of this, be mindful of when and where you are casting your Burst.
 Make sure you have adequate time to ramp up your stacks and make sure that once you do you hit something with the detonation.
 It is not a bad idea to delay your combos or cut it short to reposition yourself, or to delay casting it in the first place, to guarantee you get the maximum value of using the 80 energy.
 Learn enemies’ movesets!
 Game knowledge is your best friend here.